ABOUT PENNY HARVEST

 - Increased parental involvement in the school

 "The Penny Harvest taught me that I can make a difference, no matter my age" - Mammoth Heights Elementary Student, Age 12

 "The Penny Harvest taught me that if I put my mind and heart into something, the outcome is outstanding" - North High School Student, Age 18

 Penny Harvest History

 The Penny Harvest was created in 1991 out of one child’s desire to help the homeless.
 Since its inception it has grown to include more than 500,000 students in 900 schools in New York, Washington, Florida, Ohio and Colorado.
 In the past 19 years, Penny Harvest students have given away more than $7 Million to nonprofits and contributed more than half a million service hours to their local communities.
 The Penny Harvest has even been featured on the Oprah Winfrey show, as it was the inspiration behind Oprah's Angel Network

 The Penny Harvest was adopted as the flagship program for the Young Philanthropists Foundation in 2007, beginning on a small scale as it ran in only 14 schools.
-Since then, Penny Harvest runs in 15 school districts, with 50 schools participating in the program.
-Throughout the years, Penny Harvest students have granted over $200,000 back to the Colorado community, with micro grants given to 267 nonprofit organizations
+Since then, Penny Harvest runs in 11 school districts, with 60 schools participating in the program.
+Throughout the years, Penny Harvest students have granted over $400,000 back to the Colorado community, with micro grants given to 189 nonprofit organizations just this last year!

 Since 1991, children between the ages of four and fourteen have been converting their natural compassion for others into action by collecting pennies and turning those pennies into grants for community organizations.
 The Penny Harvest shows young people they have the ability to change the world by introducing them to the power of philanthropy and service during their formative years.
 As children help others they develop their generosity and moral character, and they learn through practice the skills and responsibilities of democratic participation.